 Students meeting the above criteria are encouraged to submit an electronic application, which is available in March annually.
 A maximum of 25 students will be interviewed each year from the applicant pool, with a final maximum selection of 16 students.
 Interviews will be conducted by the Post Baccalaureate Admissions Committee, which consists of select physicians, faculty, and ODI staff.
-The Post Baccalaureate Admissions Committee is chaired by the Vice Dean of Diversity and Community Affairs.
+The Post Baccalaureate Admissions Committee is chaired by the Vice Dean of Diversity, Equity and Inclusion.

-The Director of Diversity and Inclusion will monitor and assess student performance for the Post Baccalaureate Program.
+The Director of Diversity, Equity and Inclusion will monitor and assess student performance for the Post Baccalaureate Program.
 Any student who performs below the minimum requirement of 70% in any class will be referred to the Post Baccalaureate Policy Committee for review and final determination regarding program participation.
 The Post Baccalaureate Policy Committee is the body that makes final decisions concerning the Post Baccalaureate Program.
-This committee consists of the Vice Dean of Diversity and Community Affairs, the Vice Dean of Medical Education, and the Associate Dean of Admissions.
+This committee consists of the Vice Dean of Diversity, Equity and Inclusion, the Vice Dean of Medical Education, and the Associate Dean of Admissions.

 Hiring policies and procedures